 So what is a good title?
 A good title can be described as a label that uses as few words as possible to describe the contents of a scientific paper.
 In this article, I will discuss the basic principles involved in making sure you write a proper title.

+The title of the scientific paper can be thought of as a descriptive label for a scientific report that makes it easy to identify the paper's possible content.
 One of the most important aspects of a title is length.
 There is always a danger of a title being too short.
 However, it is far more likely that a title is too long.
 Authors are often tempted to choose a lengthy title to make sure that they leave nothing out.

 To make sure that your title is the right length, focus on making it as brief as possible.
 This means that you should only words that are necessary to give a complete idea of what is included in your research or paper.